-The Journey: The room Scar kills the Alien and facehugger in is much larger in the September 26 draft, full of pillars that obscure the view.
+The room Scar kills the Alien and facehugger in is much larger in the September 26 draft, full of pillars that obscure the view.
 The Alien attacks while Sebastian and Lex are still in the room, and is killed before the face-huggers.
 Scar cuts off the Alien’s arm with his throwing disc before delivering a killing blow.

 There’s no tease of the face-hugging in the draft: the first hugger to attack does so after the blooding, and he kills it.
 Another face-hugger is mentioned, behind the first, but isn’t described jumping at Scar.